Seedy Farm

 b.
 Planting Depth and Spacing

-• Planting Depth: Whether directly sowing seeds or transplanting seedlings, ensure they are planted about 1 inch (2.5 cm) deep.
-For seedlings, keep the top of the root ball level with the soil surface.
+• Planting Depth: Plant seeds 1 inch (2.5 cm) deep.
+When transplanting seedlings, set them in the ground so the top of the root ball is level with the surrounding soil.
+Planting too deep can cause the stem to rot.

 c.
 Climate Preferences and Protection

-• Microclimate Creation: In cooler regions, consider planting against a south-facing wall to create a warmer microclimate and extend the growing season.
+• Microclimate Creation: In cooler or coastal regions, planting near a south-facing wall or fence can create a warmer microclimate.
+The structure absorbs solar heat during the day and radiates it back at night, protecting the plant and extending your effective growing season.

 3. Supporting and Nurturing Your Bottle Gourds